The Complete Guide to Optimizing Your Content For AI Search (Getting Recommended by GenAI & Making Your Way Into Coveted AI Overviews)

 GenAI Ranking Signals Aren’t SEO Signals But Still Depend on SEO Foundations

-AI-generated answers operate on a different wavelength than traditional SEO.
-There are no backlinks, no on-page keyword density metrics, and no metadata tuning.
-And yet, the content surfacing in AI tools shares traits with well-optimized pages.
+AI-generated answers operate on different mechanics than traditional SEO.
+No backlinks, no on-page keyword density, and no metadata tuning.
+And the content surfacing in AI tools is decoupling from the content ranking on Google faster than most teams realize.

 • Well-structured pages with headings, semantic markup, and schema are easier for AI to crawl, parse, and summarize.

-• Topical authority, built through internal linking, consistent coverage, and reputation, improves citation chances, even without attribution.
+• Topical authority, built through internal linking, consistent coverage (variations of your main keyword, follow-up questions, People Also Ask suggestions), and reputation, improves citation chances, even without attribution.

 See how AI is impacting the experimentation space and how optimizers are using it to test and learn.
 Read The Impact of AI on Experimentation.